 State Bar committees are appointed by the president-elect and serve in an advisory role on a number of issues affecting the profession.
 The Professionalism Committee and the Texas Disciplinary Rules of Professional Conduct Committee are among those that consider lawyer ethics and professionalism issues.
 The Judical Ethics Committee of the State Bar Judicial Section issues ethics opinions related to judges.

 Texas Supreme Court Committees

 Three committees appointed by the Supreme Court of Texas cover ethics-related issues.
-The Professional Ethics Committee for the State Bar of Texas issues written ethics opinions and is chaired by Mark N. Osborn of El Paso.
+The Professional Ethics Committee issues written ethics opinions.
 The Grievance Oversight Committee advises the Court regarding the attorney discipline system, and the Unauthorized Practice of Law Committee investigates and prosecutes persons practicing law without a license.

 State Ethics Commissions

 Texas Ethics Commission The commission governs ethics for officeholders, candidates, lobbyists, and public servants at all levels of state and local government and individuals attempting to influence them.
 Search ethics advisory opinions and find filing information for candidates, officeholders, and lobbyists.